pachristopher/doppler/README.md

 The script is POSIX compliant and has been tested and works in the z shell on Arch Linux.

 It will need to be chmod'd to give it executable privileges and put in a folder that is in the PATH environment.

+To note is that it will create and leave behind 8 .png files and one .gif file in the directory where the script resides.
+These comprise about 2M in total and will be overwritten each time the script is run.